 The remarkable presence of species found in only a few of metres depth is also the result of another phenomenon that is known as ‘zone compression’.
 This is a rapid succession of increasingly dark environments, which develop over the depth of only a few metres, and condense different situations of light, that elsewhere would evolve over tens of metres in depth.
 This is a phenomenon that is in fact, typical of the whole of the Gulf of Trieste.

 Species that in other places would be found at a great distance from one other, live in close contact here and at Miramare you can see this very well.

-Daytime excursions depart from the protected beach.
-These excursions are preceded by a briefing in BioMa and preparation at the equipped facilities of the REEFugio, which is equipped with toilets and changing rooms, and the possibility of renting a neoprene suit for free, while fins and snorkels must be personal and participants must bring them with them.
+The excursions are preceded by a briefing in BioMa and preparation at the equipped facilities of the REEFugio, which is equipped with toilets and changing rooms, and the possibility of renting a neoprene suit and fins for free, while masks and snorkels must be personal and participants must bring them with them.
 We would like to remind you that, in compliance with the anti covid regulations, the suits will be sanitized after each use and the premises (BioMa and the REEFugio) sanitized twice a day.

-WHEN: every Saturday and Sunday from 4 July to 30 August, at 10 am and 4 pm
+– every Saturday and Sunday from 22 June to 15 September, at 10 am and 4 pm

 DURATION: about two and a half hours